Shoshana S. Cardin

 It was an indication of things to come when eleven-year-old Shoshana Shoubin stood outside Baltimore’s most popular movie theater one Sunday in 1938, collecting money for the Jews settling in the land of Palestine.
 In a single afternoon she filled two canisters with coins donated by people who responded to her persuasive determination, and as a result, young Shoshana was rewarded with a prize from Keren Kayemet.

-These days Shoshana Shoubin Cardin is doing much the same thing—but on an entirely different scale.
-A savvy, tough, and elegant woman known by presidents, dictators, and almost everyone else simply as Shoshana, she has become perhaps the most widely respected and successful lay leader in the Jewish community of the 1980s and 1990s.
+During her lengthy career, Shoshana Shoubin Cardin did much the same thing—but on an entirely different scale.
+A savvy, tough, and elegant woman known by presidents, dictators, and almost everyone else simply as Shoshana, she became perhaps the most widely respected and successful lay leader in the Jewish community of the 1980s and 1990s.

-Shoshana’s early years were modest in financial resources but rich in family and yiddishkeit.
-She was born in Tel Aviv on October 10, 1926, and emigrated with her parents just over a year later.
+Cardin’s early years were modest in financial resources but rich in family and yiddishkeit.
+She was born in Tel Aviv on October 10, 1926, and emigrated to the United States with her parents just over a year later.
 The Shoubin family settled in Baltimore, Maryland, in the East Baltimore section, which was then a predominantly Jewish neighborhood peopled by recent immigrants.

 While home with her young children, Cardin continued the career of volunteer work she had begun so young and was soon invited to sit on the boards of directors of local nonprofit organizations.
 She also became president of Maryland’s Federation of Jewish Women’s Organizations, a position she used to foster awareness of racial inequality at a time, in 1960 and 1961, when the Jewish community was just getting involved with the civil rights movement.
 “It was unusual for women in the southern tradition to be political activists,” she recalls of the controversy sparked by her invitation to a local Hispanic politician to come speak to the group.

-In 1984 she became the first woman elected president of the Council of Jewish Federations (CJF), the umbrella organization for the groups that raise money and coordinate social and educational services in 189 North American Jewish communities.
+In 1984 she became the first woman elected president of the Council of Jewish Federations (CJF), the umbrella organization for the groups that raise money and coordinate social and educational services in Jewish communities across North America.
 It was during her time at the helm of CJF, which lasted until 1987, that her husband was convicted of stealing $385,000 from a Maryland savings and loan.
 After serving one year of his fifteen-year prison term, he was diagnosed with lung cancer and granted medical parole.
 He died in 1993.

 From 1988 to 1992, Cardin served as chairperson of the National Conference on Soviet Jewry.
 In May 1989, she led a small delegation that held, for the first time, a meeting with Soviet leaders, including the head of OVIR, the emigration office in the former Soviet Union.
 Rudolph Kusnetzov was responsible for the fact that more than eleven thousand refuseniks were prohibited from leaving the former communist nation, and it was from that meeting and the several that followed with Cardin, in Copenhagen and Helsinki, that the restrictions on Jewish emigration began to be loosened.

-In December 1990, she was elected to head the Conference of Presidents of Major American Jewish Organizations, a coalition of several dozen of the largest and most influential Jewish organizations whose role is to represent the Jewish community’s interests to the U.S. Government.
-She is the only woman to have held that role.
+In December 1990, Cardin was elected to head the Conference of Presidents of Major American Jewish Organizations, a coalition of several dozens of the largest and most influential Jewish organizations whose role is to represent the Jewish community’s interests to the U.S. Government.
+She was the first woman to hold that role.